Landlord Software & Technology

 0 m

 Written by the August editorial team.
-Last reviewed: May 2026
+Last reviewed June 2026.

 Managing a House in Multiple Occupation is not the same as managing a standard buy-to-let.
-It is operationally closer to running a small business, multiple tenants under one roof, individual tenancy agreements for each room, room-level rent tracking, separate deposit records per occupant, utility cost allocation across shared spaces, fire safety obligations that go well beyond a standard rental, and a licensing regime that is simultaneously national, local, and constantly changing.
+It is operationally closer to running a small business: multiple tenants under one roof, individual tenancy agreements for each room, room-level rent tracking, separate deposit records per occupant, utility cost allocation across shared spaces, fire-safety obligations that go well beyond a standard rental, and a licensing regime that is at once national, local and constantly changing.

 Why HMO management software is different

-The complexity of HMO management software stems directly from the complexity of HMO compliance.
-UK HMOs operate under three overlapping licensing regimes, mandatory, additional, and selective, each administered at local authority level with different thresholds, fees, conditions, and renewal dates.
+The complexity of HMO software stems directly from the complexity of HMO compliance.
+UK HMOs operate under three overlapping licensing regimes, mandatory, additional and selective, each administered at local-authority level with different thresholds, fees, conditions and renewal dates.
 Mandatory licensing under the Housing Act 2004 applies nationally to any property occupied by five or more persons from two or more households sharing facilities.
-Additional licensing extends this to smaller three- and four-person HMOs in areas where a council has introduced its own scheme and as of early 2026, the number of councils doing so is accelerating following the removal of the requirement for Secretary of State approval for schemes in December 2024.
-Selective licensing applies to all private rented properties in designated areas, HMO or otherwise, adding a further layer of licence tracking obligations.
+Additional licensing extends this to smaller three- and four-person HMOs in areas where a council has introduced its own scheme, and the number of councils doing so is accelerating following the December 2024 removal of the requirement for Secretary of State approval.
+Selective licensing applies to all private rented properties in designated areas, HMO or otherwise, adding a further layer of licence tracking.

-For a full breakdown of how these three regimes interact and which applies to your specific properties, see our complete guide to landlord licensing across England and Wales and our selective licensing guide.
-To check whether a specific postcode falls within an active selective licensing scheme, use our selective licensing checker tool.
+For a full breakdown of how these three regimes interact and which applies to your properties, see our complete guide to landlord licensing across England and Wales and our selective licensing guide.
+To check whether a postcode falls within an active selective-licensing scheme, use our selective licensing checker.

-Beyond licensing, HMO landlords face fire safety obligations that do not apply to standard lets.
-Fire doors with self-closing mechanisms on all habitable rooms, interlinked fire detection on every storey, fire extinguishers in communal areas, and in larger properties, emergency lighting and thumb-turn locks on escape routes.
+Beyond licensing, HMO landlords face fire-safety obligations that do not apply to standard lets: fire doors with self-closing mechanisms on habitable rooms, interlinked fire detection on every storey, fire extinguishers in communal areas, and in larger properties emergency lighting and thumb-turn locks on escape routes.
 These are not one-time tasks.
-Fire detection systems require weekly testing by the landlord with a written log, and fire door inspections should be carried out quarterly.
+Fire detection requires weekly testing by the landlord with a written log, and fire-door inspections should be carried out quarterly.
 Software that cannot prompt and record these tasks is not fit for purpose in an HMO context.

 What to look for in HMO management software